Upon a Time

-Upon a Time is a studio album by American jazz guitarist John Abercrombie with drummer George Marsh and bassist Mel Graves.
+Upon a Time is a studio album by American jazz guitarist John Abercrombie with drummer George Marsh, with additional tracks performed by Marsh and bassist Mel Graves.
 The album was recorded in California in 1982 and released by New Albion Records in 1989.

+The first ten tracks, featuring Abercrombie and Marsh, were originally released as the album Drum Strum on 1750 Arch Records; the remaining tracks with Marsh and Graves were taken from Marshland on the same label.

 Reception

 A reviewer of Allmusic awarded the album two stars out of five, stating "John Abercrombie's 1989 release Upon a Time is, as the subtitle points out, an album of duets, mostly with bassist Mel Graves and drummer George Marsh.
 While bass and drum solos are often the punchlines of musical jokes, Graves and Marsh are skilled players with enough good taste to keep the flashiness to an interesting minimum.
 As for guitarist Abercrombie, his playing is typically brilliant, whether picking out the traditional melody of 'My Scottish Heart' or moving into a more impressionistic sonic arena in tracks like 'In the Woods' or 'Chuck Man Rivers.'
 Earthier and more expressly jazz-based than many releases on the ECM-affiliated New Albion label, Upon a Time is a satisfying, richly rewarding album."